 Advise the Agency of any access issues that may be brought to the attention of Contractor staff from calls from Members or others.

+The Contractor shall submit a weekly and monthly ongoing report to the Agency, detailing Call Center activity related to Enrollment Broker functions, to include:

+Telephone service downtime as specified in Section 1.3.1.1.I.6;

+Call statistics as specified in Section 1.3.1.1.I.7.d.iv; and

+Staffing levels.

 Submit to the Agency monthly summary reports of enrollment and disenrollment activity to include but not limited to:

 Number of enrollment requests received by MCO and PAHP,